Effective experience rating for large insurance portfolios via surrogate modeling: A surrogate modeling approach

-In credibility theory, the selection of a proper summary statistic for dimension reduction is an open problem.
-As the aim of the ratemaking process is to be transparent and explainable, such a summary statistic should have a clear interpretation in describing the risk behavior of a policyholder's claim history while simultaneously capturing all the information it contains.
-However, the choice of such summary statistics remains under-explored in the experience rating and posterior ratemaking literature, despite some implicit reliance on the idea, such as in \cite{kunsch1992robust}, where the sample median is used instead of the mean, or \cite{yan2022general}, which considers a general class of credibility formulas based on linear combinations of estimators of the mean.
-However, none of these approaches discuss the relevance of using such summary statistics, nor do they account for the heterogeneity of the portfolio.
+Along those lines, similar ideas can be applied to the context of experience rating, and the construction of the surrogate function.
+Indeed, if we have available a summary statistic that provides a dimension reduction with not much loss of information, then one can aim to estimate the desired surrogate function, say $\hat{\tilde G}_{\Pi}(\cdot)$, based on the information of such summary statistic, and have a reliable approximation of the true premiums using Equation (\ref{eqn3.1}).
+Unfortunately, the choice of such summary statistics remains under-explored in the experience rating literature, despite some implicit reliance on the idea.
+See, e.g., \cite{kunsch1992robust}, where the sample median is used instead of the mean, or \cite{yan2022general}, which considers a general class of credibility formulas based on linear combinations of estimators of the mean.
+However, none of these approaches discuss the relevance of using such summary statistics, besides intuition, nor do they account for the heterogeneity of the portfolio.

+In general, the search for such summary statistics is an open problem in ABC and data science, e.g., \cite{sunnaaker2013approximate}.
+Presently, the existing proposals tend to emphasize computational aspects that may not align well with the objectives of experience rating in the insurance context.
+Given that the goal of the ratemaking process is to maintain transparency and comprehensibility, an ideal summary statistic should possess a clear and interpretable meaning when describing a policyholder's claim history risk behavior.
+Simultaneously, it should capture all the pertinent information contained within that history.
+Unfortunately, many of the currently proposed statistics fail to meet these criteria, rendering them less suitable for our specific applications.

-In the next section, we introduce the ``credibility index", a summary statistic of the claim history that can be effectively used in the surrogate model and that has desirable properties for its use in ratemaking.
-The construction, interpretation, and theoretical results are given in the next section.
+In the next section, we will present a likelihood-based summary statistic for claim history, designed to be a valuable component in the surrogate model for experience rating.
+This summary statistic possesses several advantageous properties that are well-suited for ratemaking applications.
+These properties include ease of computation, interpretability, and efficient handling of insurance data.
 The details of how to use this summary statistic and how to fit a surrogate model in the context of large portfolios are provided in Section \ref{estimation}.